 Employment lands typically include a broad range of designated lands, including light, medium and heavy industrial lands, business parks and rural industrial lands.
 Employment Areas accommodate primarily export-based employment, including a wide range of industrial uses (e.g. manufacturing, distribution/logistics, transportation services), as well as specific commercial and institutional uses (e.g. office, service, ancillary/accessory retail) which generally support the industrial/business function of the Employment Areas.
+Within the City of Niagara Falls, employment lands also intersect with the tourism sector, with warehousing, food processing, and storage operations functioning as tourism-supportive uses.
 Employment lands can exist both inside and outside Employment Areas.
-The Niagara Region Official Plan (O.P.) defines Employment Areas as lands that "are designated in an official plan for clusters of business and economic activities including, but not limited to, manufacturing, warehousing, offices, and associated retail and ancillary facilities."
+The Niagara Region O.P. defines Employment Areas as lands that "are designated in an official plan for clusters of business and economic activities including, but not limited to, manufacturing, warehousing, offices, and associated retail and ancillary facilities."
 The City of Niagara Falls contains seven different Employment Areas (see Figure 2-4) located throughout the City's urban boundary, with the City's business parks located on the southern limits.
 Most of Niagara Falls employment lands exist within Employment Areas, with some designated employment lands scattered throughout the City's urban boundary outside Employment Areas.
 Generally, the City's employment lands that are located outside the City's Employment Areas do not result in a clustered, cohesive landscape of business and employment activities.